OctaForge/libostd/doc/ranges.md

 # Ranges {#ranges}

-@brief Ranges are the backbone of OctaSTD iterable objects and algorithms.
+@brief Ranges are the backbone of libostd iterable objects and algorithms.

 ## What are ranges?